History of the Mamluk Sultanate: Origins

-The mamluk was an owned slave, distinguished from the ghulam, or household slave.
+The mamluk was a manumitted slave, distinguished from the ghulam, or household slave.
 After thorough training in fields such as martial arts, court etiquette and Islamic sciences, these slaves were freed.
 They were expected to remain loyal to their master and serve his household.
 Mamluks had formed a part of the state or military apparatus in Syria and Egypt since at least the 9th century, rising to become governing dynasties in Egypt and Syria as the Tulunid and Ikhshidid dynasties.
 Mamluk regiments constituted the backbone of Egypt's military under Ayyubid rule in the late 12th and early 13th centuries, beginning under the founder of Ayyubid rule, Sultan Saladin, who replaced the Fatimids' black African infantry with mamluks.

 Each Ayyubid sultan and high-ranking emir had a private mamluk corps.

 Adult Mamluks were former slaves.
 The Mamluks were sons of kafir (non-Muslim) parents from Dar al-harb (non-Muslim lands); they were bought on the slave market as children, converted to Islam and brought up in military barracks where they were raised to become Muslim soldiers, during which they were raised, as slave children without families, to view the sultan as their father and the other mamluks as their brothers.

 Their education was finished by the kharj ceremony, during which they were manumitted and given a position in either the courtly administration or the army, and free to begin a career as a free ex-slave Mamluk.

-Mamluk slave soldiers were preferred to freeborn soldiers because they were raised to view the army and their sultan-ruler as their family and thus seen as more loyal than a freeborn soldier who would have a biological family to whom thei would have their first loyalty.
+Mamluk slave soldiers were preferred to freeborn soldiers because they were raised to view the army and their sultan-ruler as their family and thus seen as more loyal than a freeborn soldier who would have a biological family to whom they would have their first loyalty.